montreal internet

 How much internet speed do I need?

-For one person doing basic browsing and streaming, 50-100 Mbps is usually enough.
-A household of 3-4 people streaming, gaming, and working from home typically does well with 200-500 Mbps.
-Speeds above 500 Mbps are mainly useful for large households or content creators.
-Read our full speed guide.
+For one person doing basic browsing and streaming, 50 to 100 Mbps is usually enough.
+A household of three to four people streaming, gaming, and working from home usually does well with 200 to 500 Mbps.
+Speeds above 500 Mbps are mainly useful for large households, heavy downloads, or content creators.

 Why is my internet slow in my Montreal apartment?

-Many older Montreal buildings have outdated wiring that limits speed even on a fast plan.
-Your router’s location, thick walls, and the number of connected devices also matter.
+Many older Montreal buildings have wiring, thick walls, or router placement issues that can make internet feel slow.
 Try testing with a wired Ethernet connection first.
-If the wired speed is fine, the issue is your WiFi setup.
-See our guide on why your internet might be slow.
+If the wired speed is fine, the issue is probably your WiFi setup.

 What should renters check first?

 Ask your building manager which providers are wired into the building.
-In older Montreal walk-ups, you may have fewer options.
-A no-contract plan from Fizz, oxio, or EBOX lets you cancel without penalty when your lease ends.
-Read our guide to apartment internet in Canada.
+In older Montreal walk ups, you may have fewer options.
+A no term plan from Fizz, oxio, or EBOX can be easier if your lease may change.

 Wrapping Up

 For the fastest speeds and best uploads, start with Bell Pure Fibre.
-For Bell’s fibre at a lower price, check EBOX.
-For a Quebec-local provider with mobile bundles, Vidéotron Helix is hard to beat.
-For budget service with no contracts, Fizz and oxio are both strong choices.
+For lower priced fibre, check EBOX.
+For Quebec local service and bundles, compare Vidéotron Helix.
+For lower cost no term service, check Fizz and oxio.

-No matter which provider looks best, always check availability at your exact address before committing.
-In older Montreal buildings especially, the wiring in your building may matter as much as the provider you choose.
-And if your internet feels slow, the problem might be your WiFi setup rather than your plan.
+No matter which provider looks best on paper, check your exact address before ordering.
+In older Montreal buildings, the wiring in the building may matter as much as the provider.
+And if your internet feels slow, the problem may be your WiFi setup rather than your plan.

-Last updated May 2026.
-Provider information checked against bell.ca, videotron.com, fizz.ca, ebox.ca, oxio.ca, and teksavvy.com.
-Prices and plans change frequently and vary by address.
-Always confirm current pricing directly with the provider.
+Last updated June 2026.
+Provider information was checked against Bell, Vidéotron, Fizz, EBOX, oxio, TekSavvy, and recent CRTC consumer rules.
+Prices and plans change often and vary by address.
+Always confirm the current price directly with the provider before ordering.

 Similar Posts